-3.3.5.1 Messages Tab
+3.3.8 Messages Tab

-The Messages Tab, shown in Figure 3.9 and Figure 3.10, displays a table containing the log messages from the currently selected Process.
+The Messages Tab, shown in Figure 3.9: Distributed Logger Panel above and Figure 3.10: Distributed Logger Panel's Messages Tab on the next page, displays a table containing the log messages from the currently selected Process.
 The messages can include those logged using the application's logging library, RTI Logger, as well as the standard out and standard error of the application, depending on how the application configured Distributed Logger.